davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     $ git push origin main
     ```

 6. It may ask you for your github credentials again.
-Enter it now.
+Enter it now -- remember once again to use your "access token" for the password.
 (You should only have to do this once for the initial push).

 7. Navigate to your github repository from your browser to make sure that `hwk1.c` exists.
+If so, you have successfully committed your code and pushed to github!
+This is how you will submit all assignments in this course.

 <!--
 #### Make Utility and Makefiles: Multi-File Compiling